-Lutherstadt Eisleben is situated at an altitude of 114 m in the southern foothills of the Harz mountains in the Mansfelder Land district of Germany's state of Sachsen-Anhalt.
+Lutherstadt Eisleben is situated at an elevation of 114 m in the southern foothills of the Harz mountains in the Mansfelder Land district of Germany's state of Sachsen-Anhalt.

 The earliest settlements in this place seemed to have been foudned in the 3rd to 6th centuries AD.
 A moated castle was founded in the 9th/10th century.
 The first written mention of Eisleben is found in a document of 994 AD when the German King Otto III (996 Holy Roman Emperor) granted Eisleben the privileges of a market town.
 The privileges were confirmed in 1045 by King Heinrich III (1046 Holy Roman Emperor).
 From 1081 until 1083 Count Hermann of Salm-Luxembourg resided in the castle of Eisleben as antiking to King Heinrich IV (1083 Holy Roman Emperor).
 From 1121 until 1809 Eisleben was governed by a bailiff of the counts of Mansfeld.
 Fortifications were built in the mid 12th century, and in 1180 Eisleben for the first time was mentioned as a 'civitas', a town.
 Around 1190 it also became the seat of an archdean of the bishopric of Halberstadt.
 Copper mining had started around 1200, and in 1215 the counts of Mansfeld obtained the mining privilege which was confirmed in 1364.